HumanAssisted/JACS/README.md

 Signature options are "ring-Ed25519", "RSA-PSS", and "pq-dilithium".
 These are all open source projects and JACS is not an encryption library in itself.

+NOTE: Doesn’t *require* central key authority yet, but this does mean that anyone can spoof anyone.
+Until then, use for self signing only, or exchange public keys only with trusted services.
+JACS should not need to make network calls for JSON schema as they are loaded into the lib.

 ## extensible